deis/deis/README.md

 $ deis logs
 ```

 Use `deis run` to execute one-off commands and explore the deployed container.
-Coming soon: `deis attach` to jump into a live container.

 ## Testing the cluster